The dashboard you need to track your agency’s financial performance

 The simplest way is to just gather the data and manually enter it.
 You could potentially take it from your accounting system, or whatever system you currently use to manage your finances.
 But there’s a big caveat here.
 You need to enter figures relating to the actual work that was carried out during each month.

 A key point to note is that VAT shouldn’t be included in any of the figures in your dashboard, as it’s irrelevant from a business performance perspective – you’re just passing it on to HMRC.
-So, all revenue, costs and outgoings figures should be VAT-exclusive.
+So, all revenue, costs and expenses figures should be VAT-exclusive.

 4. Add some key metrics